keithalewis/math/ep.md

 abstract: The Capital Asset Pricing Model holds as equality of random variables, not just their expected values.
 thanks: |
-	Kevin Atteson, Peter Carr, Arnav Sheth, David Shimko, Leon Tatavosian, and Ed Weinberger gave insightful feedback to make the exposition more accessible to finance professionals.
+	Kevin Atteson, Peter Carr, Arnav Sheth, David Shimko, Leon Tatavosian, and Ed Weinberger gave insightful feedback to make the exposition more accessible to finance practitioners.
 	Any infelicities or omissions are my fault.
 ---